frandjoos/AfterSales/README.md

 # AfterSales

-This is the public AfterSales repository.
-Here you can found executables and documentation.
+AfterSales is a SaaS you can use to manage AFS files.
+A documentation is yet to come...